sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 >
 > (b) the measures taken to maintain effective systems of internal control in the department;

-The above three points in this blog (promoting risks, incorrect investment decisions, and diluting empathy towards the end user) are arguments that our fiduciary responsibility towards public funds needs to improve.
+The above three points in this blog (promoting risks, incorrect investment decisions, and diluting empathy towards the end user) are arguments that our fiduciary responsibility towards public funds in funding IT projects needs to improve.
 We must find methods that provides a much simpler, faster, and agile way of releasing funds for digital projects.
 [Other countries, like Australia](https://www.itnews.com.au/news/federal-it-funding-shake-up-floated-by-services-australia-minister-534843) are looking at new funding models that provides the means to support Digital Transformation, such as